forcepusher/forcepusher/README.md

 3 weeks of pure suffering and you're ready for a true AI future, it'll pay off in less than a year.
 Our videocards now can not only run games, but write somewhat useful code.
 That's pretty cool right?

-And if part of your job or pipeline can actually be replaced by a parrot - maybe it should be replaced.
+And if part of your job or pipeline can actually be replaced by a parrot, maybe it should be replaced.
 Think of writing and updating tests.
 If you're blank-staring at the wall right now, you get it.
 Don't let LLMs think for you or build an architecture - it's all harmful random garbage.